wbste/wbste.github.io/docs/AI/Chat.md

 cmake --build . --config Release
 ```

-Once installed I ran a script like this: `D:\AI\llama.cpp\build\bin\Release\server.exe -c 4096 -ngl 100 --host 0.0.0.0 -t 16 --mlock --threads 6 -m "D:\AI\TheBloke\phind-codellama-34B-v2-GGUF\phind-codellama-34b-v2.Q4_K_M.gguf"`
+Once installed you can ran a script like this: `D:\AI\llama.cpp\build\bin\Release\server.exe -c 4096 -ngl 100 --host 0.0.0.0 -t 16 --mlock --threads 6 -m "D:\AI\TheBloke\phind-codellama-34B-v2-GGUF\phind-codellama-34b-v2.Q4_K_M.gguf"`

-All this was to get a server so I could use [Continue](https://continue.dev/) on VS Code.
+All this was to get a server that could communicate with [Continue](https://continue.dev/) on VS Code.
 You can see examples of what it can do [here](https://continue.dev/docs/how-to-use-continue).
 The `config.py` looks like the below, which is slightly different than the [docs](https://continue.dev/docs/customization#llamacpp).
 Note the `server_url`.

 ```python